opencollective/opencollective-frontend/README.md

 ### Environment variables

 This project requires an access to the Open Collective API.
-You have two options:
+By default, it will try to connect to the Open Colllective staging API.

-- `cp .env.staging .env` to connect to the Open Collective staging API
+If you want to connect to the Open Collective API running locally:

-- `cp .env.local .env` to connect to the API running locally
+- clone, install and start [opencollective-api](https://github.com/opencollective/opencollective-api)

-If you decide to pick the local strategy, make sure you install and run the [opencollective-api](https://github.com/opencollective/opencollective-api) project.
+- in this project, create an `.env` file (if necessary), then copy the data from the `[.env.local](.env.local)` file

 ### Start